gzweigle/open-hybrid-piano/README.md

 #### packages/

 Building a complete piano requires firmware, hardware, mechanical, and sometimes software.
-The packages/ directory provides information on everything needed to build a specific version of a musical instrument.
+The *packages/* directory provides information on everything needed to build a specific version of a musical instrument.

 #### firmware/

-Real-time code running on custom hardware from *hardware* directory.
+Real-time code running on custom hardware from *hardware/* directory.

 #### hardware/